Thomas Hutzschenreuter: Activities in academic organizations

 Hutzschenreuter is senior editor of Management and Organization Review and department editor of Business Research.
 He is a board member of several renowned international journals (e.g. Journal of International Business Studies) and a member of various national and international academic organizations, such as Academy of Management, Strategic Management Society, Academy of International Business, and Schmalenbach Gesellschaft.

 Hutzschenreuter is, for Germany, the exclusive member of the Offshoring Research Network (ORN).

 In 2005–2007.
 Hutzschenreuter organized as a conference chair the 'Annual Conference on Corporate Strategy' with leading national and international academic and business experts in the field of strategy.

 Hutzschenreuter is the founding chairman of the section "Strategic Management" in the German Academic Association for Business Research (VHB).

 Prizes and awards

 Hutzschenreuter's research received multiple international and national awards, such as the "Haynes Prize for the Most Promising Scholar in International Business" by the Academy of International Business, the "Best Annual Paper Award" by the Journal of Management Studies, and the "Best Annual Paper Award" by the German Academic Association for Business Research (VHB).
-He received the "TUM Executive Education Award for Teaching Excellence" by Technische Universität München and the "Best Teacher Award" by Bucerius Law School and WHU.
+He received the "TUM Executive Education Award for Teaching Excellence" by the Technical University of Munich and the "Best Teacher Award" by Bucerius Law School and WHU.
 The journal Management and Organization Review honored him with the "Best Senior Editor 2016" award.